|Le Manoir des Couts||Self Catering||Saturday||3||6||2|

 The twin bedroom has 2 single beds and one chest of drawers and wardrobe.

-Shower with a thermostatic tap and a glass door, toilet, washbasin and cupboard.
+Shower room 2 both with a thermostatic tap and a glass door, toilet, washbasin and cupboard.

 Wood burning stove and electric radiators.